Caitlin Cherry

 Caitlin Cherry (born 1987) is an African-American painter, sculptor, and educator.

 Early life and education

 Caitlin Cherry was born in 1987 in Chicago, Illinois.
 Cherry received her MFA degree from Columbia University in 2012; and her BFA degree from the School of the Art Institute of Chicago in 2010.
 She also participated in the Yale University Summer School of Art in Norfolk, Connecticut in 2009.
+Caitlin is the younger sibling of Academy Award winning film director, writer, producer, and former NFL player, Matthew A. Cherry.

 Art and career

-As of 2020, she serves as assistant professor of art at Virginia Commonwealth University.
+As of 2025, Cherry serves as Assistant Professor of Painting and Drawing at School of the Art Institute of Chicago.
+Formerly, Cherry served as Assistant Professor at Virginia Commonwealth University's Department of Painting and Printmaking since 2020.
+In 2021, Cherry formed a virtual, alternative arts education program entitled Dark Study, along with artist Nicole Maloof.
+The program seeks to offset the hierarchical structure in universities while addressing racial and economic inequities.

-Her work explores different topics, including the representation and visibility of black women as they relate to institutional power structures and security.
+Cherry's work explores different topics, including the representation and visibility of black women as they relate to institutional power structures and security.
 She uses mixed techniques to do her work, combining sculpture, installation, and painting.